laino/final-pm/README.md

 What this will do is start a new process for `myApp/0`, then stop the old process once the new instance has become ready.
 Zero Downtime.
 Also `restart` is really just an alias for `start`, since FinalPM always stops old processes once new instances of them become ready.
+Instead of `scale myApp` we also could have just used `restart myApp` from the get-go, arriving at same final result of 4 processes without any old configurations.

 We have hardly scratched the surface of what FinalPM can do, though this is the end of this quick start guide.
 For further reading check `final-pm --help-usage`, `final-pm --help-configuration`, `final-pm --help-generations` etc.